Universal basic income in Germany: History

+In July 2022, representative polling of over 1,000 adults in Germany conducted by YouGov was published that suggested that 55% of adults in Germany would support a universal basic income in the country.

+In August 2023, Mein Grundeinkommen calculated that a tax-financed universal basic income of €1,200 per month could be financed for every adult in Germany that would make 80% of adults better off.

 Proponents

 Well-known parties calling for the introduction of a basic income across Germany are the Pirate Party Germany, Die PARTEI, and the Basic Income Alliance.
 Some of the most well-known (individual) proponents of basic income in recent decades include the following: